-It should also be surprising that Intrinio provides free plans for the US & Global Economic data feed as well as the US Public Company Financials data feed.
+It should also be surprising that Intrinio provides free plans for the US & Global Economic data feed as well as the US Fundamentals and Stock Prices data feed.
 The later includes real time stock prices, an unprecedented value, as well as full access to the entire cash flow, income statement and balance sheet for any public company.

 This free access means there is no excuse for manually entering data when financial modeling.
 Intrinio was built to make financial data easy to access and affordable so our users can save money and make time.
 We hope you will save money using the tools showcased in this article and make time by skipping the manual data entry involved in traditional financial modeling.
 This time and money should lead to better financial decisions.